legion-gaming/valheim-modpack/README.md

 # Changelog

+## Release 2.0.3

+This release updates dependencies

+* ChaosArmor from 10.0.3 to 10.0.5

 ## Release 2.0.2

 This release adds some of JTV's mods as explicit dependencies to keep them up to date.